mere-dev/mere-dev.github.io/content/docs/contributing/code-of-conduct.md

 * Any activity which may cause undue harm to children, or any other person not capable of autonomy
 * Any activity meant to diminish human flourishing
 * Any activity meant to prevent the free expression of religion
-* Any activity meant to devolve the community
+* Any activity meant to destroy our mission and community

 ## Enforcement Responsibilities